ourfriendselectric/golden-robot-records/_golden-robot-records/the-heartache-state.md

 “We’re not reinventing the wheel, the old wheel goes OK”.

-The Heartache State are set to release brand new music across 2019 through Golden Robot Records.&nbsp;
+The Heartache State has released brand new music across 2019 through Golden Robot Records, including the killer hit Airstrike on a double A-side single, plus the acoustic version of Clockstar on another double A-side release.

-Justin Garner – Vocals and Guitar

-Venom – Drums

-Nick Barker – Vocals and Guitar

-Tony Johanssen – Bass